 Things that can put Rad Techs at risk.

-In my two decades of rad tech experience, there are SEVEN dangers to this profession that I didn’t know about when I went to school.
+In my two decades of rad tech experience, there are SEVEN real dangers of being a radiologic technologist to this profession that I didn’t know about when I went to school.

 - Exposure to airborne and bloodborne pathogens is a daily concern

 - Potential for needle sticks during procedures and IV insertions

 - Emotional trauma from seeing the results of horrible accidents and abuse

 - Attacked physically by deranged or drunk/drugged patients

 - Long-term physical injury from standard daily job duties

 - Excessive radiation exposure from equipment not up to standard

 - Sued by patients for medical malpractice or substandard care

 I still remember sitting in X-ray school and hearing “barium enema” for the first time.
 As the teacher explained the procedure, I wondered why they had left this out of the interview process and the school brochure.
 I mean, I get it.
 How could you put something like that in a brochure?
 But I still felt a little misled like… “How can you not warn people that they will be putting instruments in places designed for exit-only traffic?”
 So I got over that because, well… you have to.